TotallyMoney Momentum design system

 I set up a Design System Guild comprising designers and engineers who had an interest in improving and bringing order to our product.
 To kick this off, and gain exposure for the new guild, I facilitated a workshop in which we all considered what we felt the design system should be.
 This was extremely useful in engaging the right people, and from it came a team who would initially meet fortnightly.

 In addition to the main guild, we soon established a core group of four representatives from web engineering, native engineering, product design (myself) and creative design.
 We were given the time and space to work out the nuts and bolts of our new system, giving life to the decisions made by the wider guild.
-We figured out ways to align our Figma UI library and the Storybook component libraries, and agreed on shared priorities.
-After some deliberation we chose Zeroheight as the platform that we would use to tie together the loose ends of our nascent design system.
+We figured out ways to align our Figma UI library and Storybook component libraries, and agreed on shared priorities.
+After some deliberation we chose Zeroheight as the platform that we would use to tie together the loose ends of our nascent design system and provide appropriate documentation for its consumers.

 In-app notifications